concur/developer.concur.com/src/api-guides/travel/duty-of-care.markdown

 Q: Why do some trips have no contact information for the traveler sometimes?

->   A: SAP Concur supports trips for Non-Profiled or Guest travelers which allows a Concur user to book trips on behalf od non-profiled/guest users who don't have a profile in the system.
+>   A: SAP Concur supports trips for Non-Profiled or Guest travelers which allows a Concur user to book trips on behalf of non-profiled/guest users who don't have a profile in the system.
 These are the trips returned without email addresses or contact information for the traveler as that's not available in the system.

 ## <a name="identity"></a>Identity V4 API